-Do you ever try different positions or props?
+Do you try different positions or props?

 Have you ever tried warming up together?

 Warm showers or baths can ease joint stiffness.
 So use them to enhance sex.
 Take a bath together as part of foreplay.
 Or gently wash each other with an aromatic body wash in a warm shower.
-You might even try an electric blanket on your bed to make it cozy.
+You might also try an electric blanket on your bed to make it cozy.